 During the early age of the American Empire in the nineteenth-century, foreign conflicts consequently led to an exodus of refugees to the United States, during the periods of war with Mexico and expansions into Western territories, along with the war in Spain and new colonies in the Pacific and the Caribbeans won over.
 The atrocities of the Civil War haunted the American mind, and sowed bitterness and division between the North and Southern states.
 The American public by 1868 had begun to observe General John A. Logan’s declaration of May 30th as a day of remembrance for the dead from the Union War, and later extended to honoring the confederates, who died.
 Thomas Nast illustrated the honoring of men and women decorating the graves of fallen soldiers.
 The writers of Harper’s Weekly were quite averse to War, sharing this sentiment with the American public.
 When the nation continued expanding West, atrocious conflicts arose between the new settlers and indigenous, or native populations, and the Harper’s Weekly documented it.
 In one illustration, e.g., we see the first organized colony of Germans to purchase land in Colorado and establish the town of Colfax.
 Agricultural settlements were founded to produce food for the settlers, and establish business and commerce.

-Harper Weekly reported from the front lines of the war, and this treasured Harper’s Weekly illustration cover by Thomas Nast in Vol. XII.
-No. 607, (Saturday, August 15, 1868, is gifted with symbolism and philosophy — of Unionism, of Republicanism, and Equal Rights Advocacy defined in the latter.
+Harper Weekly reported from the front lines of that war, and this treasured Harper’s Weekly illustration cover by Thomas Nast in Vol. XII.
+No. 607, (Saturday, August 15, 1868), displays the Fasces for the American Union, Justice, and Equal Rights Advocacy.

 Reads the plaque on the wall behind Columbia, a classically draped female figure, whom Nast favored as a symbol to personify the United States.
 Columbia is understood to be an outgrowth of Minerva (or Athena), the Etruscan, Roman, and Greek goddess of war.
 During the eighteenth and nineteenth-century, cartoonists personified their nations with national female and male representations, and the female representations were typically fashioned as Greek or Roman goddesses.
 The first personification of America was created during the Revolutionary War in a poem by a recently-freed woman at the time, an African American slave named Phillis Wheatley (1753-1784), who in this poem wrote: